MoE at WGH

 MoE on-call activity

-From Monday to Thursday there are 2 doctors coving the RVB and ARB buildings plus ward 75 (GI), working shifts 8:45am to 9:15pm.
-On Friday there is an additional Middle grade doctor on until 8pm.
+We typically have 2-3 doctors Monday to Thursday coving the RVB and ARB buildings plus ward 75 (GI), working shifts 8:45am to 9:15pm.
+On Friday there is a third Middle grade doctor on until 8pm.

 At weekends, the cover is provided by 3 doctors (a mix of FY1 and FY2/ST) working various shifts plus a middle-grade doctor working until 8pm.
 An FY2 from a local GP Practice will also cover some weekend shifts.

-Additionally, all FY2/ST’s in medical specialties participate in the Evening cover of the Medical Assessment Unit front door as part of the acute medical team.
-Look out for when your evening on-call shifts are in ARAU – these are shaded in on the rota and almost always during your 4 week block.
-Non-shaded on call means you are covering the RVB/ARB wards.
+Additionally, all our clinical fellows participate in the evening cover of the Medical Assessment Unit front door as part of the acute medical team.
+Look out for when your LONG ARU evening on-call shifts are – these are shaded in on the rota.
+Other LONG DAY shifts means you are covering the RVB/ARB wards.